Pete Buttigieg Defends Questioning Donald Trump’s Belief In God

 In remarks published Wednesday in USA Today, Buttigieg, who is an Episcopalian, called out the Religious Right, and evangelical Christians in particular, for purportedly ignoring the teachings of Jesus Christ in favor of a conservative agenda that wants to cut aid to the poor, among other forms of “hypocrisy,” as he calls it.

-And he spared no ire for Donald Trump, who claims to be a Christian and who has widespread support among religious Conservatives.
+And he spared no ire for Donald Trump, who claims to be a Christian and who has widespread support among religious conservatives.

 “I’m reluctant to comment on another person’s faith, but I would say it is hard to look at this president’s actions and believe that they’re the actions of somebody who believes in God… the exaltation of yourself, especially a self that’s about wealth and power, could not be more at odds with at least my understanding of the teachings of the Christian faith.”

-On Thursday, as The Washington Post reports, the South Bend, Indiana mayor stopped by ABC’s Good Morning America, where host George Stephanopoulos pressed him about the remarks.
+On Thursday, as The Washington Post reports, the South Bend, Indiana, mayor stopped by ABC’s Good Morning America, where host George Stephanopoulos pressed him about the remarks.

 Pete Buttigieg hopes to be first president to have played piano with Ben Folds https://t.co/dFm1Vsz3jg pic.twitter.com/M6vYRptkWO